eastoriented/library/README.md

 - Provide default README.md;
 - Provide default VERSION file;
 - Works on OSX and Linux;
+- Support custom PHP images out of the box;
 - Easy to update.

 # Requirements